On low rank-width colorings: Powers of sparse graphs

 In this section we show that the class of $r$th powers of graphs from a bounded expansion class admit low rank-width colorings.
 The original definition of bounded expansion classes by Ne\v{s}et\v{r}il and Ossona de Mendez~\cite{nevsetvril2008grad} is in terms of bounds on the density of bounded depth minors.
 We will work with the characterisation by the existence of low tree-depth colorings as well as by a characterisation in terms of bounds on generalized coloring numbers.

-\begin{theorem}[Ne\v{s}et\v{r}il and Ossona de Mendez~\cite{nevsetvril2008grad}] A class $\CCC$ of graphs has bounded expansion if and only if for all $p\in \N$ there exists a number $N=N(\CCC, p)$ such that every graph $G\in \CCC$ admits a $p$-tree-depth coloring with $N$ colors. \end{theorem} Our main result in this section is the following. \begin{theorem} Let $\CCC$ be a class of bounded expansion and $r\geq 2$ be an integer.
+\begin{theorem}[Ne\v{s}et\v{r}il and Ossona de Mendez~\cite{nevsetvril2008grad}] A class $\CCC$ of graphs has bounded expansion if and only if for all integers $p\geq 0$ there exists an integer $N=N(\CCC, p)$ such that every graph $G\in \CCC$ admits a $p$-tree-depth coloring with~$N$ colors. \end{theorem} Our main result in this section is the following. \begin{theorem} Let $\CCC$ be a class of bounded expansion and $r\geq 2$ be an integer.
 Then the class $\{G^r\colon G\in \CCC\}$ of $r$th powers of graphs from $\CCC$ admits low rank-width colorings. \end{theorem}

 For a graph $G$, we denote by $\Pi(G)$ the set of all linear orders of $V(G)$.
-For $u,v\in V(G)$ and a non-negative integer $r$, we say that~$u$ is \emph{weakly $r$-reachable} from~$v$ with respect to~$L$, if there is a path $P$ of length at most $r$ between $u$ and $v$ such that $u$ is the smallest among the vertices of $P$ with respect to~$L$.
+For $u,v\in V(G)$ and an integer $r\geq 0$, we say that~$u$ is \emph{weakly $r$-reachable} from~$v$ with respect to a linear order $L$, if there is a path $P$ of length at most~$r$ between~$u$ and $v$ such that $u$ is the smallest among the vertices of $P$ with respect to~$L$.
 We denote by $\WReach_r[G,L,v]$ the set of vertices that are weakly $r$-reachable from~$v$ with respect to~$L$.
-The \emph{weak $r$-coloring number $\wcol_r(G)$} of $G$ is defined as
+The \emph{weak $r$-coloring number $\wcol_r(G)$} of~$G$ is defined as

 The weak coloring number was introduced by Kierstead and Yang~\cite{kierstead2003orders} in the context of coloring and marking games on graphs.
 As shown by Zhu~\cite{zhu2009coloring}, classes of bounded expansion can be characterised by the weak coloring numbers.